 Annual Interfaith Community Iftar Dinner

-On the evening of Saturday, June 17th, The Atlantic Institute will be hosting its Annual Interfaith Community Iftar Dinner.
+On the evening of Saturday, June 17th, The Atlantic Institute hosted its Annual Interfaith Community Iftar Dinner.

-It is our hope to be able to host you and members of your community during this special time.
+It was such an honor to host members of the Central Florida community during this special time.

-The Atlantic Institute organized more than 50 home and organization Iftars in Central Florida last year.
-People from local community leaders, academics, interfaith organizations and many of our community members with diverse backgrounds attended the dinners in the past.
-We would like to continue the tradition of hosting Ramadan Iftar dinners to foster dialogue and friendship again next year.
+The Atlantic Institute organized a number of home and community Iftars in Central Florida this year.
+People from local community leaders, academics, interfaith organizations and many of our community members with diverse backgrounds attended the dinners.
+We will continue the tradition of hosting Ramadan Iftar dinners to foster dialogue and friendship again next year.
 Please look for our Iftar dinner invites in the month prior to the 2018 month of Ramadan, May 16 - June 14, 2018.

 Note: Fasting is not required for guests.